ngneat/dialog/README.md

 - `backdrop` - Whether to show the backdrop element (default is true).
 - `resizable` - Whether the modal show be resizeable (default is false).
 - `draggable` - Whether the modal show be draggable (default is false).
+- `draggableConstraint` - When draggable true, whether the modal should be constraint to the window.
+Use `none` for no constraint, `bounce` to have the modal bounce after it is released and `constrain` to constrain while dragging (default is `none`).
 - `size` - Set the modal size according to your global [custom sizes](#custom-sizes) (default is `md`).
 - `windowClass` - Add a custom class to the modal container.
 - `width` - Set a custom width (default unit is `px`).